solidjs/solid-refresh/README.md

 }
 ```

-If you're using strict ESM:
+If you're using strict ESM a.k.a. `import.meta.webpackHot`:

 ```json
 {